JetBrains/kotlin-multiplatform-dev-docs/topics/development/build-and-run-kmp.md

     ./gradlew composeCompatibilityBrowserDistribution
     ```

-Once the Gradle task completes, compatible artifacts are generated in the web application module directory, for example
+Once the Gradle task completes, compatible artifacts are generated in the web application module directory, for example,
 `webApp/build/dist/composeWebCompatibility/productionExecutable`.
 You can use these artifacts to [publish your application](https://kotlinlang.org/docs/wasm-get-started.html#publish-the-application)
 for both the `js` and `wasmJs` targets.